 Certificate plays a critical role in securing communications.
-An IT admin, or an application owner, or a developer, can’t work without a certificate.
-You can’t really imagine how many types of certificates are there.
+An IT admin, an application owner, or a developer, can’t work without a certificate.
+You can’t really imagine how many types of certificates there are.
 There are user certificates associated with computer accounts to prove the identity.
-To take a secure RDP (Remote Desktop Connection) connection RDP certificate is a must.
-To access a web site over HTTPS, SSL/TLS certificate is required.
-To get the certificate from a CA (Certificate Authority) you should create a CSR (Certificate Signing Request) and submit the CSR to CA. In this article, we are going to show a detailed step by step procedure to create a custom CSR (Certificate Signing Request) on a Windows Server.
+To take a secure RDP (Remote Desktop Connection), a connection RDP certificate is a must.
+To access a website over HTTPS, SSL/TLS certificate is required.
+To get the certificate from a CA (Certificate Authority), you should create a CSR (Certificate Signing Request) and submit the CSR to CA. In this article, we are going to show a detailed step-by-step procedure to create a custom CSR (Certificate Signing Request) on a Windows Server.

 What Is CSR (Certificate Signing Request)?

-A CSR is the first step to get a new certificate.
-As the name says, CSR is the standard request format which most of the Certificate Authorities accepts to issue the certificate.
+A CSR is the first step to getting a new certificate.
+As the name says, CSR is the standard request format that most Certificate Authorities accept to issue the certificate.
 In the next section, we will show how to create a custom CSR on Windows Server.

 A Certificate Authority will use CSR to issue the certificate.
-So you should add the below information in your CSR while creating it.
+So you should add the below information to your CSR while creating it.

 The public key: Certificate Authority includes it during the creation of the certificate.